MonashDeepNeuron/HPC-Training/src/intro-to-parallel-comp/synchronisation.md

 ## Barrier Synchronisation

 In the last sub-chapter, we have talked about the [Fork - Join Model](./multithreading.md#fork-join-parallel-execution-model).
-We know that **"Once the team threads complete the parallel region, they `synchronise` and return to the pool, leaving only the master thread that executes sequentially."**.
+We know that **"Once the team of threads complete the parallel region, they `synchronise` and return to the pool, leaving only the master thread that executes serially."**.
 However, there are a few important aspects that we have left out:
 - The time taken to finish the assigned task is **different** for each thread.
 - How can OpenMP know/identify **when** a thread has completed its own task.
 - How can OpenMP know/identify **when** all threads have finished all the tasks.